DrC0okie/HEIG_ADS_Labo3/README.md

 **Answer:**

-**Commands used:**

-**Output:**

-**Explanation:**

-> 9. Read the documentation for the tee command.
-Repeat the analysis of the previous question for browsers running on Windows and insert tee into the pipeline such that the user agent strings (including repeats) are written to a file for further analysis (the filename should be useragents.txt ).

-**Answer:**

 There is 1751 asks made from browsers running on Windows, 180 on Linux and 693 on Mac OS X.

 **Commands used and outpt:**